 Below are replies to some issues I have personally raised against a particularly hodgepodge framework known as Appcelerator Titanium.
 They are prime examples of the kind of bugs that will decimate your productivity should they occur with regularity.
 Also note these aren't even bugs with the framework these are bugs with the associated toolchain, remember to investigate the whole package you are buying into.

 It's a little complicated.
 The available Titanium SDK releases depends on if you're using ti sdk vs appc ti sdk. appc ti sdk shows the latest and greatest SDKs. ti sdk shows the latest release before the switch from the Titanium CLI to the Appcelerator CLI.
+The list of releases for the Titanium CLI is no longer automatically updated, but rather it's a manual process.
+Because we haven't determined which past releases should be available to ti sdk, we simply haven't updated the release list.
+However, the list of releases that appc ti sdk reference is automatically updated and current, so I advise you just use appc ti sdk for now.

 Smart quotes are not valid in XML.
 I wonder what the XML parser library is doing.
 I wouldn't be surprised if the platform was being parsed as "“iphone”".
 I don't think we should naively replace all smart quotes with ascii quotes and properly scrubbing the smart quotes is more effort than it's worth.
 In other words, I don't think we're going to improve this.